 There are now steps that a woman living with HIV can take to help stop her baby being born with HIV.
 These work so well that in the UK now, there is less than a 1 in 100 chance of HIV being passed from an HIV positive mother to her baby.

 The interventions to prevent vertical transmission of HIV (sometimes also called perinatal transmission) are as follows:

 - Knowing the mother has HIV, i.e. testing and diagnosis.

 - The mother taking HIV medication during her pregnancy so that her viral load (the amount of HIV detected in her blood) becomes ‘undetectable’.
 This greatly reduces the risk of HIV transmission.

 - She either has a controlled vaginal delivery or an elected caesarean section to reduce the potential for trauma at the time of birth.
 Trauma during birth can increase the risk of HIV transmission as a lot of bodily fluid exchanges can occur.

-- The baby is given HIV medication for 4-6 weeks after birth.
+- The baby is given HIV medication for a few weeks after birth.

 HIV cannot be transmitted through:

 - Unbroken healthy skin – HIV cannot pass through unbroken skin and enter the bloodstream